-- ns specific to the site of - 2.
-Upfront price transparency allows the patient to see price variations specific to the site of care and/or service provider.
-Identifying an accurate cost for the patient will require sharing of additional data that are currently lacking in price transparency tools, such as the costs of mail order vs. brick-and-mortar pharmacy and cost variation between sites when it influences costs to patient-for example, comparing the costs of an off-site, outpatient office visit with a hospital out-patient office. - 3.
-A shared decision-making process between clinician and patient exists with respect to treatment options, and considers any restrictions due to prior authorization, possible denial, and potential costs to the patient, including self-pay/out-of-pocket implications. - 4.
-Information about all potential sources of coverage is accounted for, aligned, and made available to the patient and provider to avoid a pended or denied authorization. - 5.
-Tools are readily available for all patients to lessen burden and overcome barriers related to the digital divide, access, socio-economic factors, and literacy. - 6.
-Patients are able to share data bi-directionally with third parties electronically from an application of their choice without special effort, including patient-reported data. - 7.
-Patients have the choice to use a 3rd party credential/authorization/consent service, which enables them to use the service to support seamless authorization and access functions to their data across the landscape (i.e., from all their providers, payors, and actors such as clearinghouses, HIEs, and Public Health) with minimal additional effort.
+- 1) The burden is removed from patients and caregivers to serve as the driving force to push the prior authorization process and other administrative processes forward to completion. - 2) Upfront price transparency allows the patient to see price variations specific to the site of care and/or service provider.
+Identifying an accurate cost for the patient will require sharing of additional data that are currently lacking in price transparency tools, such as the costs of mail order vs. brick-and-mortar pharmacy and cost variation between sites when it influences costs to patient-for example, comparing the costs of an off-site, out-patient office visit with a hospital out-patient office. - 3) A shared decision-making process between clinician and patient exists with respect to treatment options, and considers any restrictions due to prior authorization, possible denial, and potential costs to the patient, including selfpay/out-of-pocket implications. - Information about all potential sources of coverage is accounted for, aligned, and made available to the patient and provider to avoid a pended or denied authorization.

+- 5) Tools are readily available for all patients to lessen burden and overcome barriers related to the digital divide, access, socio-economic factors, and literacy. - 6) Patients are able to share data bi-directionally with third parties electronically from an application of their choice without special effort, including patient-reported data. - 7) Patients have the choice to use a 3rd party credential/authorization/consent service, which enables them to use the service to support seamless authorization and access functions to their data across the landscape (i.e., from all their providers, payers, and actors such as clearinghouses, HIEs, and Public Health) with minimal additional effort.